 Blake also laughed at the sight, "Well, Ruby, Yang, Jaune, Baltazar, it was-"

 "What in the world is going on over here?!"
 A familiar voice shouted, causing Baltazar to pale slightly.
 The five of them turned to see Weiss storming towards them in a blue nightgown and her hair down.
 "Don't you realize that people are trying to get some sleep?!"

 She and Yang locked eyes and both shouted, "OH NOT YOU AGAIN!"

-"Oh man, here we go," Baltazar muttered and palmed his face as Weiss and Yang began arguing with Ruby trying to stop them.
+"Oh man, here we go," Baltazar muttered and pinched the bridge of his nose as Weiss and Yang began arguing with Ruby trying to stop them.

 "Why can't we just get along?"
 Jaune whined, not wanting to deal with this.
 He turned his attention to the two black haired hunters in training, "I'm just gonna go to bed now.
 See you guys in the morning."

 "Night, Jaune" "Goodnight," the two said together as Jaune went to his sleeping bag.

 "Well I need to get to bed too," Baltazar said as he looked at Blake, "I have habit of waking up really early sometimes and I want to get as much sleep as I can."
 He got up and offered his hand to Blake, "It was nice meeting you Blake.
 I wish you luck on tomorrow's initiation."